Plan Your Multitenant Deployment

 - When configuring a tenant in multitenancy mode, create a unique name for each IPSec tunnel and IKE gateway for service connections and remote network connections, and try to use a name that will not be duplicated by another tenant.
 While there is no effect to functionality, you cannot delete an IPSec tunnel or IKE gateway if another tenant is using a tunnel or gateway with the same name.

-- Note that, when using the multitenancy feature and logged in as a tenant-level administrative user, opening the Panorama Task Manager (clickingTasksat the bottom of the Panorama web interface) shows all tasks for all tenants, including any tasks done at the superuser (Admin) level.
+- When using the multitenancy feature and logged in as a tenant-level administrative user, opening the Panorama Task Manager (clickingTasksat the bottom of the Panorama web interface) shows all tasks for all tenants, including any tasks done at the superuser (Admin) level.

 Recommended For You